wavebeem/wavebeem.com/src/blog/2025/video-games-roundup/index.md

 > **Cadye-6:** \*laughs\* "Aren't you?"

 Also, I can't forget to mention that Lance Reddick will be dearly missed.
-Keith David did an admiral job as the new Zavala, though.
+Keith David did an admirable job as the new Zavala, though.
 I think some people had a hard time accepting the combination of his personality shift along with the new voice, but I think Bungie had been setting us up wonderfully for it.